pspgbhu/github-download-parts/README.md

 # github-download-parts

-Not only download the whole repo in github, but also it is able to download parts of repo!
+Not only download the whole repo in github, but also it is able to download parts of repository!

 ## Usage
 ```javascript